Select Department

 Then, of course, there’s the crossfader which allows you to fade between one channel and another.

 Some DJ software features auto-gain functionality.
-This helps minimize the amount of volume adjustment between tracks.
+This helps minimise the amount of volume adjustment between tracks.

 As a general rule: stay out of the red.
 If you need more volume, boost it on the amp or speaker side.